divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 # Surround Meters #

-TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO

 The Surround Meters give you a way to visualize your audio signal in a surround sound context.
 This allows you to quickly analyze the surround components of your audio mix, even in environments that don't lend themselves to proper audio monitoring.

+TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO

 ![The Surround Meter Palette](ScopeBox/images/SurroundLevels.png)